rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     # dig cluster-g.mailcontrol.com. a +short
     208.87.233.190

-In order to better ensure mails your server sends are actually delivered, it's imperative that you setup proper PTR records for your servers and proper A (and/or AAAA) records for your domain.
+To better ensure that mail your server sends is actually delivered, you must set up proper PTR records for your servers and proper A (and/or AAAA) records for your domain.
 Failure to do so will result in your emails being rejected by a sizable number of recipients.

 #### Protocol checks

 Much of the SPAM we see every day is sent from compromised computers as part of a large botnet.
 These compromised devices typically implement only a primitive SMTP service.
 As a result, they rarely follow best practices and often even violate parts of the SMTP protocol.
 By checking for such violations and refusing mail when they are present, we can eliminate much SPAM without negatively impacting emails sent from legitimate servers.

 Configuring these sorts of checks is different for every mail server, and not every SMTP implementation is guaranteed to offer the same checks, but we'll address the most common ones here.

-- Reject Invalid HELO/EHLO Hostnames
-  - refuse delivery if the client specifies a malformed hostname during the HELO/EHLO command
+- **Reject Invalid HELO/EHLO Hostnames**: Refuse delivery if the client specifies a malformed hostname during the `HELO` or `EHLO` command.
-- Reject Non-FQDN HELO/EHLO Hostnames
-  - refuse delivery if the client does not specify a fully-qualified domain name (FQDN) during the HELO/EHLO command
+- **Reject Non-FQDN HELO/EHLO Hostnames**: Refuse delivery if the client does not specify a fully-qualified domain name (FQDN) during the `HELO` or `EHLO` command.
-- Reject Non-FQDN Senders
-  - refuse delivery if the MAIL FROM address does not include a FQDN
+- **Reject Non-FQDN Senders**: Refuse delivery if the `MAIL FROM` address does not include a FQDN.
-- Reject Non-FQDN Recipient
-  - refuse delivery if the RCPT TO address does not include a FQDN
+- **Reject Non-FQDN Recipient**: Refuse delivery if the `RCPT TO` address does not include a FQDN.
-- Reject Unknown Sender Domain
-  - refuse delivery if the MAIL FROM domain does not have a proper MX record
+- **Reject Unknown Sender Domain**: Refuse delivery if the `MAIL FROM` domain does not have a proper MX record.
-- Reject Unknown Recipient Domain
-  - refuse delivery if the RCPT TO domain does not have a proper MX record
+- **Reject Unknown Recipient Domain** Refuse delivery if the `RCPT TO` domain does not have a proper MX record.
-- Reject Clients With Improper DNS Records
-  - refuse delivery if the connecting client does not have a PTR record and if the PTR record does not have an A record mapping back to the client's IP address
+- **Reject Clients With Improper DNS Records**: Refuse delivery if the connecting client does not have a PTR record and if the PTR record does not have an A record mapping back to the client's IP address.

 #### SPF records

-A relative new-comer to the world of anti-spam measures, Sender Permitted From gives domain name owners some ability to restrict which devices can send email using their domain name in the "mail from:" header.
+A relative newcomer to the world of anti-spam measures, Sender Permitted From (SPF) gives domain name owners some ability to restrict which devices can send email using their domain name in the `mail from` header.
 The idea is that a domain owner can publish a DNS record stating that only a handful of email servers are legitimate origins for email from that domain in an effort to restrict sender address spoofing.
 Unfortunately, like many anti-spam efforts, it requires cooperation from everyone all at once.
 The domain owner must have published an SPF record, and the mail servers that receive messages with spoofed addresses must also support SPF record look-ups and honor those values.

-To make matters even more complicated, there is no "SPF" record type in DNS.
-Rather, this record sort of piggybacks within the TXT record for the domain.
+To make matters even more complicated, there is no SPF record type in DNS.
+Rather, this record piggybacks within the TXT record for the domain.
 Also, the records are not the easiest thing in the world to read.
-Let's take a look at one.
+Here's an example of a SPF record:

     # dig wikimedia.org txt +short
     "v=spf1 ip4:91.198.174.0/24 ip4:208.80.152.0/22 ip6:2620:0:860::/46 include:_spf.google.com ip4:74.121.51.111 ?all"

-The "v=spf1" prefix informs us that this TXT record should be interpreted as an SPF version 1 record.
+The "v=spf1" prefix indicates that this TXT record should be interpreted as an SPF version 1 record.
 This particular record is relatively simple.
 The domain owner has whitelisted three different subnets, 91.198.174.0/24, 208.80.152.0/22, and 2620:0:860::/46.
-They are also including an additional record for "_spf.google.com".
-Apparently wikipedia utilizes Google's G Suite.
+They are also including an additional record for **_spf.google.com**.
+Apparently Wikipedia utilizes Google's G Suite.
 They've also explicitly allowed the IP address 74.121.51.111 to send email on their behalf.
-Finally, they have ended the record with "?all" which states that no other servers are explicitly allowed to send email on their behalf, but doesn't recommend blocking such emails either.
-Let's drill down further and have a look at that included record, "_spf.google.com".
+Finally, they have ended the record with `?all` which states that no other servers are explicitly allowed to send email on their behalf, but doesn't recommend blocking such emails either.
+Let's drill down further and have a look at that included record, **_spf.google.com**.

     # dig _spf.google.com txt +short
     "v=spf1 include:_netblocks.google.com include:_netblocks2.google.com include:_netblocks3.google.com ~all"